JamesHutchison/pytest-hot-reloading/README.md

 and a new one will be started.
 Note that `pytest --daemon` is NOT how you run tests.
 It is only used to start the daemon.

+The daemon can be stopped with `pytest --stop-daemon`.
+This can be used if it gets into a bad state.

 ## Workarounds
 Libraries that use mutated globals may need a workaround to work with this plugin.
 The preferred route is to have the library update its code to not mutate globals in a test environment, or to